A favicon of Campaign Monitor

 exeter.ac.ukexeter.ac.ukUnited KingdomHigher Education1001-5000Educational1955https://linkedin.com/company/university-of-exeter

-The United States leads Campaign Monitor adoption at 28.5%, but the platform's Sydney origins are clearly reflected in its unusually strong Australian presence (16.4%) and UK adoption (21.5%).
-Together, English-speaking Commonwealth countries account for over 73% of all users — a distinctive geographic footprint among marketing automation platforms.
+Which countries use Campaign Monitor the most?
+The United States leads at 28.5%, but Campaign Monitor's Sydney origins produce an unusually strong Australian presence (16.4%) and UK adoption (21.5%).
+Together, English-speaking Commonwealth countries account for over 73% of all users, a geographic footprint you won't find with US-born competitors, based on our enriched company data.

 🇺🇸United States4,78430.6%